Can I Get a Free Cruise Cabin or Other Perks—and What’s Included?

 Why Two “Free” Offers Can Look Completely Different

 Casino cruise offers are tiered.
-Two players may both receive a “free cruise” email, but their actual value can differ by thousands of dollars.
+Two players may both receive a “free cruise” email, but the real value can differ by thousands of dollars.

 Differences usually appear in: